 Yes, they technically have a ‘knowledgebase.’
 Except it’s the opposite of helpful.
 More like, no-knowledgebase.
 (Zing!)

 Not the end of the world if support could help us out.
 Except they apparently can’t.

-We had to sent two reminder emails just to get a simple response.
+We waited two hours and had nobody respond on live chat.
+We had to send two reminder emails just to get a simple response.
 And then it was as if they dashed of the reply in like ten seconds.